open-organization/open-org-it-culture/open_org_it_culture_toc.md

 * _"Organizational learning: A new perspective on DevOps" by Gene Kim_
 * _"Innovation requires new approaches to feedback and failure" by Jim Whitehurst_
 * _"The nature of accountability in IT cultures" by Gordon Haff_
-* "Culture trumps tools every time" by Matt Micene
+* "Changing our approach to change" by Matt Micene
 * "The benefits of productive debate" by Rebecca Fernandez
 * _"Transparency, failure, and other things I've learned to enjoy" by Nick Hall_
 * _"Why a Buffer developer open sourced his code" by Jordan Morgan_